nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # Get list of GPO applied to a particular computer
 Get-DomainGPO -ComputerName <ComputerName> | select displayname

+# Get list of GPO applied to a particular user
+Get-DomainGPO -UserName <UserName> | select displayname

 # Find users who have local admin rights over the machine configured by a "Restricted groups" GPO
 Find-GPOComputerAdmin –Computername <ComputerName>